 Studying geology leads to a range of career options.
-On graduation, there are opportunities in engineering geology, environmental consultancy, hydrogeology, oil and gas industries, quarrying and mining; or continue to further your education with a masters or PhD.
+As a graduate, you could go into engineering geology, environmental consultancy, hydrogeology, oil and gas industries or quarrying and mining; or continue to further your education with a masters or PhD.

 You could also teach geography or geology at secondary school level; this course is a good foundation for a postgraduate teaching qualification.